-I am not a budget traveller, but I am budget conscious and carefully calculate what is worth splurging on and what’s not when I’m travelling.
+I am not a budget traveller, but I am budget conscious and carefully calculate what is worth the splurge on a trip and what’s not.

 Worth the Splurge